 Updates on My Moves

 Every investor has a unique situation, so I don’t suggest following my moves, buy lists, or model portfolios blindly.
 They may all be useful as examples, but you have to apply them to your unique personal financial situation and investment goals and do your own due diligence.

-My free newsletter comes out every six weeks, and many investors contact me in between newsletters asking if for updates.
+My free newsletter comes out every six weeks, and many investors contact me in between newsletters asking for updates.
 This premium service provides updates three times as often (approximately every two weeks) so that investors can get more timely research.

 My Investment Approach